ticosax/SupermarketReceipt-Refactoring-Kata/python/README.md

 - Lot of tiny refactoring looks necessary
 - iteration over dict.keys() instead of dict.items()
 - a big if/elif/else block would be probably better as rewritten with a match/case expression.
--  Discount.description could be refactored, to leave the presentation concerns out of it.
+- ~~Discount.description could be refactored, to leave the presentation concerns out of it.~~ Turns out it's good enough as it is.

 ### test_supermarket.py